qBraid/qbraid-qir/CONTRIBUTING.md

 Workflow: [`docs.yml`](.github/workflows/docs.yml)

-- [ ] Docs builds are passing
+- [ ] Docs builds are passing.
-- [ ] New/modified code has appropriate docstrings
+- [ ] New/modified code has appropriate docstrings.
-- [ ] Tree stubs are updated, if applicable
+- [ ] Tree stubs are updated, if applicable.
-- [ ] Examples on how to use new/updated features added to User Guide
+- [ ] README and/or example notebooks are updated, if applicable.

 Static docs pages (e.g. User Guide) are written using reStructuredText (reST), which is the default plaintext markup language used by [Sphinx](https://docs.readthedocs.io/en/stable/intro/getting-started-with-sphinx.html).
 It's pretty straightforward once you get the hang of it.
 If you're unfamiliar, [reStructuredText Primer](https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html#restructuredtext-primer) is a good place to start.